A-Afifi/Low-Power-Multi-Clock-Digital-Communication-System/README.md

-# Low-Power-Multi-Clock-Digital-Communication-System
-1. Project Overview

-This project presents the design and implementation of a low-power digital communication system based on a UART master–slave architecture.
-The system utilizes multiple clock domains to balance performance and power efficiency while maintaining reliable data transfer.

-Input: Control commands received from the master through the UART_RX interface.

-Processing: Commands are decoded and handled by the system core logic.

-Output: Execution results are sent back to the master via UART_TX.

-2. System Architecture

-The design is structured into modular blocks to enhance scalability and maintainability:

-UART Receiver (RX): Captures serial data from the master, implementing oversampling along with start/stop bit and parity validation.

-Command Decoder: Interprets incoming commands and selects the appropriate operation.

-Processing Core: Performs arithmetic, logic, and control operations according to the decoded instruction.

-Result Register: Temporarily stores computed results prior to transmission.

-UART Transmitter (TX): Converts parallel data into serial format and transmits it back to the master.

-Multi-Clock Domains: Independent clock domains are used across system blocks to minimize dynamic power consumption.

-3. ASIC Backend Implementation Flow

-A complete ASIC backend flow was carried out to validate the design for physical implementation:

-RTL Design & Verification

-Implemented using SystemVerilog

-Verified through functional simulations and testbenches

-Logic Synthesis

-Tool: Synopsys Design Compiler

-Generated a gate-level netlist under timing and power constraints

-Design for Testability (DFT)

-Tool: Synopsys DFT Compiler

-Scan chains inserted to enhance test coverage

-Formal Verification

-Tool: Synopsys Formality

-Ensured equivalence between RTL and synthesized netlist

-Place & Route

-Tool: Synopsys IC Compiler II

-Completed floorplanning, placement, CTS, routing, and timing closure

-4. Tools & Technologies

-Synopsys VCS / QuestaSim – RTL simulation

-Synopsys Design Compiler – Logic synthesis

-Synopsys DFT Compiler – Scan insertion

-Synopsys Formality – Equivalence checking

-Synopsys ICC2 – Physical design and P&R

-5. Project Deliverables

-RTL design files

-Verification testbenches

-Synthesized gate-level netlist

-Scan-inserted netlist

-Formal verification reports

-Physical design reports (timing, power, area)

-Final GDSII layout

-6. System Operation

-The master sends commands through the UART interface.

-The system decodes and executes the requested operation.

-Results are transmitted back to the master via UART_TX.

-7. Future Enhancements

-Advanced low-power techniques such as clock gating and power gating.

-Integration of additional communication interfaces (SPI, I2C).

-Expansion of the instruction set to support more complex operations.
+# Low-Power Multi-Clock Digital Communication System

+## Project Overview
+This project focuses on the design and implementation of a low-power digital communication system using a UART-based master–slave architecture.
+Multiple clock domains are employed to reduce dynamic power consumption while maintaining reliable and robust data communication.

+The system operates as follows:
+- Commands are received from the master through the UART_RX interface.
+- The system decodes and processes the received commands.
+- Execution results are transmitted back to the master via the UART_TX interface.

+---

+## System Architecture
+The design is organized into modular and scalable blocks:

+- **UART Receiver (RX):**
+  Receives serial data from the master using oversampling techniques and performs start bit, stop bit, and parity checking.

+- **Command Decoder:**
+  Decodes incoming commands and maps them to the appropriate system operations.

+- **Processing Core:**
+  Executes arithmetic, logic, and control operations based on the decoded instructions.

+- **Result Register:**
+  Stores the operation result before transmission.

+- **UART Transmitter (TX):**
+  Serializes parallel data and transmits it back to the master device.

+- **Multi-Clock Domains:**
+  Independent clock domains are used across different system blocks to optimize power consumption.

+---

+## ASIC Backend Design Flow
+A complete ASIC backend flow was performed to ensure design correctness and physical implementability:

+### RTL Design and Verification
+- RTL written in **SystemVerilog**
+- Verified using functional simulation and testbenches

+### Logic Synthesis
+- Tool: **Synopsys Design Compiler**
+- Generated a gate-level netlist with timing and power constraints

+### Design for Testability (DFT)
+- Tool: **Synopsys DFT Compiler**
+- Scan chains inserted to improve test coverage

+### Formal Verification
+- Tool: **Synopsys Formality**
+- Verified equivalence between RTL and synthesized netlist

+### Place and Route
+- Tool: **Synopsys IC Compiler II**
+- Floorplanning, placement, clock tree synthesis, routing, and timing closure completed

+---

+## Tools and Technologies
+- Synopsys VCS / QuestaSim – Functional simulation
+- Synopsys Design Compiler – Logic synthesis
+- Synopsys DFT Compiler – Scan insertion
+- Synopsys Formality – Formal equivalence checking
+- Synopsys IC Compiler II – Physical design (P&R)

+---

+## Repository Contents
+- RTL source files
+- Verification testbenches
+- Synthesized gate-level netlist
+- Scan-inserted netlist
+- Formal verification reports
+- Place-and-route reports (timing, power, area)
+- Final GDSII layout

+---

+## How to Use
+1. Connect the master device to the UART interface.
+2. Send commands through UART_RX.
+3. The system decodes and executes the requested operation.
+4. Results are transmitted back to the master through UART_TX.

+---

+## Future Work
+- Apply advanced low-power techniques such as clock gating and power gating.
+- Add support for additional communication protocols such as SPI and I2C.
+- Extend the instruction set to support more complex operations.

+---

+## Author
+Ahmed Afifi
+Electrical Engineering – Digital / ASIC Design